 God’s patience is different from people’s patience.
 His patience is so remarkable that it is often misunderstood and interpreted as slowness, or worse, as indifference.
 “Why is God doing nothing?” is sometimes the question.
-Well, God is doing something.
 Believers know, the Lord is always up to something.
 Everything He does and does not do is premeditated.
 He can do that – He is God.

 It is difficult for our human minds to grasp God’s thought process.
 Starting with the fact that the Lord is Three in One – God the Father, the Holy Spirit and the beloved Son Jesus are an entity that converses with each other.
-Human beings are on God’s mind day and night, night and day.
-I imagine that decisions on how to react to certain situations, how to answer prayers and how to interfere into human circumstances are not processed lightly.
+God has our best interest at heart, and I imagine that decisions on how to react to certain situations, how to answer prayers and how to interfere into human circumstances are not processed lightly.
 We have a hard time understanding God’s patience because we do not see what He sees and we do not know what He knows.
 But what we do know is that the Lord will make good on His promises in His time.
-He comes through and the door opens when it is beneficial for many.
+He opens doors when it is beneficial for many.

 Specifically, when we think about human tragedies, the Lord’s patience seems out of place.
 Think about the collective human suffering of the past and present.
 Think about the people of Israel who were enslaved by the Egyptians for 400 years.
 400 years of prayers you would think went unanswered for too long.
-By the time Israel left Egypt, the Egyptians had had a close encounter with God.
+And yet, before Israel could be released from Egypt, the Egyptians had to have a close encounter with God.
 The plagues that happened, the signs and wonders in connection with Israel’s Exodus out of Egypt left an indelible mark.
 Slavery is a terrible thing.
 God delivered Israel from the hands of their taskmasters, but not without appealing to their conscience.
 God loves His people, but He loves the Egyptians too.

 To save all parties involved and not wanting anyone to perish, the Lord’s patience has a significant reason in a roundabout way: He hopes that in the end everyone will come to repentance.
-A beautiful fruit of God’s spectacular patience – is a change of heart.
+The fruit of His patience God hopes for – is a change of heart.